 This announcement contains certain "forward-looking statements" within the meaning of Section 21E of the US Securities Exchange Act of 1934 and the US Private Securities Litigation Reform Act of 1995.
-The words "anticipate", "believe", "expect", "project", "estimate", "likely", "intend", "should", "could", "may", "target", "plan" and other similar expressions are intended to identify forward-looking statements.
+The words "anticipate", "believe", "expect", "project", "estimate", "likely", "intend", "should", "may", "target", "plan" and other similar expressions are intended to identify forward-looking statements.
 Indications of, and guidance on, future earnings and financial position and performance are also forward-looking statements.
 Such forward-looking statements are not guarantees of future performance and involve known and unknown risks, uncertainties and other factors, many of which are beyond the control of the Group, that may cause actual results to differ materially from those expressed or implied in such statements.
 There can be no assurance that actual outcomes will not differ materially from these statements.
-For further information relating to the identification of forward-looking statements and important factors that could cause actual results to differ materially from those expressed or implied in Sich Factors" in the Group's Annual Report on Form 20-F filed with the US Securities & Exchange Commission.
+For further information relating to the identification of forward-looking statements and important factors that could cause actual results to differ materially from those projected in such statements, see "Presentation of Information - Forward-Looking Statements" and "Risk Factors" in the Group's Annual Report on Form 20-F filed with the US Securities & Exchange Commission.